chef/chef-web-docs/chef_master/source/ctl_kitchen.rst

    Create a RubyGems file, if one does not already exist.
 Default: ``false``.

 ``-D``, ``--driver``
-   Add one (or more) Kitchen drivers to a RubyGems file.
+   Add one (or more) Test Kitchen drivers to a RubyGems file.
 Default: ``kitchen-vagrant``.

 ``-l``, ``--log-level``
    The level of logging to be stored in a log file.
 Options (in order of priority): ``debug``, ``info``, ``warn``, ``error``, and ``fatal``.
 Default: ``info``.

 ``-P``, ``--provisioner``
-   The default provisioner that is used by Kitchen.
+   The default provisioner that is used by Test Kitchen.

 ``PLATFORMS``
-   Run Kitchen against one or more platforms listed in the kitchen.yml file.
-Use ``all`` to run Kitchen against all platforms.
+   Run Test Kitchen against one or more platforms listed in the kitchen.yml file.
+Use ``all`` to run Test Kitchen against all platforms.
 Use a Ruby regular expression to glob two or more platforms into a single run.

    .. tag ctl_kitchen_common_option_platforms